 In this article, I’d like to introduce 20 best things to do in Okinawa 2021 If you are considering to visit Okinawa soon, you should definitely plan your trip with this Okinawa Bucket List 2021!

-Okinawa beaches are known for its best features with white sand, crystal clear water and coral reefs, which can be enjoyed through the year as the subtropical climate with hot-warm temperature through the year.
-There are hundreds of beaches on Okinawa Main Islands and remote islands with a plenty of beach activities and the world-class beach resorts aside.
+Okinawa beaches are known for its best features such as white sand, crystal clear water and coral reefs, and they can be enjoyed through the year under the subtropical climate with hot-warm temperature.
+There are hundreds of beaches on Okinawa Main Island and remote islands with a plenty of beach activities and the world-class beach resorts aside.